-The record date for determination of Shareholders entitled to receive notice of and to vote at the Meeting is April 9, 2021.
+The record date for determination of Shareholders entitled to receive notice of and to vote at the Meeting is April 4, 2022.

-This year again, as a result of the various restrictions on public gatherings due to the coronavirus disease 2019, also known as COVID-19, and to mitigate risks to the health and safety of our communities, Shareholders, employees and other stakeholders, we will hold the Meeting in a virtual only format, which will be conducted via live audio webcast.
+This year again, as a result of the restrictions due to the coronavirus disease 2019, also known as COVID-19, and to mitigate risks to the health and safety of our communities, Shareholders, employees and other stakeholders, we will hold the Meeting in a virtual only format, which will be conducted via live audio webcast.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.

 Shareholders and duly appointed proxyholders will be able to attend the Meeting, ask questions and vote, all in real time, provided they are connected to the internet and comply with all of the requirements set out in the management information circular.
 Shareholders who are unable to attend the Meeting or any postponement thereof are requested to date, sign and return the accompanying form of proxy for use at the Meeting or any adjournment or postponement thereof.
-To be effective, the proxy must be received by AST Trust Company (Canada) ("AST" or the "Transfer Agent") at one of its principal offices in Montréal, Toronto, Vancouver or Calgary, by no later than 10:30 a.m.
-(Eastern Daylight Time) on May 12, 2021, or prior to 10:30 a.m.
+To be effective, the proxy must be received by TSX Trust Company at one of its principal offices in Montréal, Toronto, Vancouver or Calgary, by no later than 10:30 a.m.
+(Eastern Daylight Time) on May 4, 2022, or prior to 10:30 a.m.
 (Eastern Daylight Time) on the second to last business day preceding any adjournment or postponement of the Meeting.
 The time limit for the deposit of proxies may be waived or extended by the Chair of the Meeting at his or her discretion without notice.